s011110101/annoying_vocab/README.md

 ------------------
 updated 2020/12/17:returns all the definitions only from merriam-webster enable random selection
 ------------------
-fucked up by literature or language vocab making sentences homework?
+Tried of highschool literature or language vocab making sentences homework?
 Try this.
 input format:
 &nbsp;&nbsp;&nbsp;&nbsp;first line should give the integer N, which is the number of words you are going to search
 &nbsp;&nbsp;&nbsp;&nbsp;second to second+N line should give each of the individual word